zerodayz/zerodayz.gitlab.io/content/post/2019-03-20-time-efficiency.md

             low_val_index += 1
     return False
 ```

+Eventually I run into problem generating huge `list` of elements but that is another problem.

 Based on this experience I have decided to enroll in [Data Structures and Algorithms](https://classroom.udacity.com/courses/ud513/) course which I believe is benefical for everyone who really care about good coding.